 The first diffusion auction, called Information Diffusion Mechanism (IDM)~\cite{DBLP:conf/aaai/LiHZZ17}, was designed for selling a single item in a network.
 It prioritises cut-points in the network from the seller to the winner and gives them sensible utilities to reward them to connect to the winner.
 Despite its novelty, IDM also has an inherent limitation: only the cut points on the path to reach the winner may gain a positive utility and the incentive for the other buyers to join the auction is very weak (their utilities are zero).
 This limitation weakens the applicability of IDM to actually enlarge a market.
 Thus, Zhang \textit{et al.} (2019)~\cite{zhang2020incentivize} considered about this limitation and proposed a variation to reward more buyers.
 It allows positive rewards for buyers who are not cut-points but are on some simple paths from the seller to the winner.
 However, this limitation was not fully resolved in their solution: (1) some buyers were still not allowed to get positive rewards; (2) the rewards are not related to their contributions.
 The limitation justifies the necessity for fairer diffusion auctions to better motivate all buyers to invite their neighbors to join the auction.

-To solve the limitation mentioned above, a proper measure for rewarding buyers who are not on paths connecting to the winner is required.
-We consider a fair measure to satisfy the following requirements: \begin{enumerate} \item The social welfare is distributed to the agents efficiently; \item agents with the same contributions receive the same utility; \item for two agents, if one always contributes more than the other, then the first should receive a higher utility than the other; \item agents that do not contribute should receive $0$ utility. \end{enumerate}
+To solve the limitation above, a proper measure for rewarding buyers who are not on paths connecting to the winner is required.
+We consider a fair measure to satisfy the following requirements: \begin{enumerate} \item The social welfare is distributed to the agents efficiently; \item agents with the same contributions have the same utility; \item if one agent always contributes more than the other, then she should receive a higher utility than the other; \item agents that do not contribute should receive $0$ utility. \end{enumerate}

 In cooperative game theory, it is proved that there exists a unique value, called Shapley value, satisfying these constraints~\cite{shapley1953value,roth1988introduction,young1985monotonic}.
-Similarly, we define \emph{Shapley contribution} for the seller and buyers as the measure here, which is the average marginal social welfare contribution of a player on all possible joining sequences.
+Similarly, we can define \emph{Shapley contribution} as the measure here, which is the average marginal social welfare contribution of a player on all possible joining sequences.

 Following the Shapley contribution, we define $\epsilon$-\emph{Shapley fairness} ($\epsilon$-SF), which quantifies how close the buyers' utilities are with their Shapley contributions, to evaluate the fairness of a diffusion auction.
-Under this new property, we show that all the existing diffusion auctions are not Shapley fair, which reflects the limitation we discussed above.
-The main difficulty is that Shapley fairness depends on each buyer's own valuation and this dependence can easily violate truthful reporting.
+Under this, we show that all the existing diffusion auctions are not Shapley fair, which reflects the limitation we discussed above.
+The main difficulty is that Shapley fairness depends on each buyer's own valuation and the dependence can easily violate truthful reporting.

 Against this background, we design the very first fair diffusion auction, named \emph{Permutation Diffusion Auction} (PDA), for selling $k$ homogeneous items.
 PDA imitates the calculation process of the Shapley contribution, but eliminates the dependency of a buyer's payment on her valuation.
 We show that PDA satisfies $\frac{1}{k+1}$-Shapley fairness, incentive compatibility, and individual rationality.
 Moreover, PDA can be generalized to combinatorial settings and still maintains its commitment to fairness, achieving $\frac{1}{n}$-Shapley fairness when selling items in a network with $n$ buyers.